 Grandfathering Provisions

-In order to protect the investor’s interest, grandfathering clauses were introduced by CBDT to make sure that the taxes are prospective in nature, and the taxes levied only on the gains from the levy date.
+In order to protect the investor’s interest, grandfathering clauses were introduced by the Central Board of Direct Taxes.
+This was to make sure that the taxes are prospective in nature and levied only on the gains from the levy date.

 For this, acquisition cost of the equity-related or equity securities has to be calculated on the basis of a formula covered under this section.

-• Value I- Market Valuation Fair as of 31st January 2018 or the real selling rate whichever is lesser
+• Value I- Market Valuation Fair or the real selling rate, whichever is lesser

-• Value II – Real acquisition cost or Value I whichever is more
+• Value II – Real acquisition cost or Value I, depending on which is higher

 LTCG = Value of sales – Acquisition cost – Transfer Expenses